CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ## Configure and Enable OpenTelemetry on Devices

-Configure your client devices to send OpenTelemetry (OTLP) data to NetQ.
+Configure your client devices to send OpenTelemetry data to NetQ.

 {{<tabs "TabID23" >}}

 {{<tab "CL switches">}}

-Configure OTLP to run on the switch in secure mode with a self-signed certificate:
+Configure OpenTelemetry to run on the switch in secure mode with a self-signed certificate:

 1. From the NetQ server, display the CA certificate using `netq show otlp tls-ca-cert dump` command.
 Copy the certificate from the output.

 2. On the switch, import the CA certificate file, with the `nv action import system security ca-certificate <cert-id> data <data>` command.
 Define the name of the certificate in `<cert-id>` and replace `<data>` with the certificate you generated in the preceding step.

-3. Configure an X.509 certificate to secure the OTLP connection.
+3. Configure an X.509 certificate to secure the OTel connection.
 Replace `ca-certificate` with the name of your certificate; this is the `<cert-id>` from the previous step.

    ```
    nvidia@switch:~$ nv set system telemetry export otlp grpc cert-id <ca-certificate>